TL;DR

 - NAV chart showing performance over time

-- Detailed data table with month-by-month metrics
+- Streamlined data table with month-by-month metrics showing shares, dividends, and portfolio values

 ⚠️ Model Limitations